PackagePages/LaravelPackage.com/docs/01-the-basics.md

 In general (and by convention), a package contains a `src/` (short for “source”) folder containing all package specific logic (classes) and a `composer.json` file containing information about the package itself.
 Additionally, most packages also include a license and documentation.

-If we take a look at the general directory structure of a generic package, you’ll notice how it looks quite different from a standard Laravel project.
+If we look at the general directory structure of a generic package, you’ll notice how it looks quite different from a standard Laravel project.

 ```
 - src